mrtsfn601/mustafa-project/docs/WIKI.md

 ## Price

+> "Price is what you pay.
+Value is what you get." - Warren Buffett

 - Price - the amount of money required to purchase a stock.
 - Price per share - the price of a single share of stock.
 In other words, it is how much a single share of a company's stock costs.
 - Bid Price - the highest price a buyer is willing to pay for a stock.